alperyilmaz/jupyterlab-bioinformatics/README.md

 # jupyterlab-bioinformatics

-Jupyter notebooks for introductory level bioinformatics
+Jupyter notebooks for introductory level bioinformatics.

+Chapters from "Biopython Tutorial and Cookbook" are partially carried here as jupyter notebook.

+`files` folder contains example files from biopython/biopython repo